 Battery offenses committed by inmates against correctional employees are class 5 felonies if the battery results in a bodily injury.
 Class 5 felonies carry one to 10 years in prison or a one-year jail sentence.

-Self-defense.
-A common defense in assault and battery crimes is self-defense.
+A common defense in assault and battery or malicious wounding crimes is self-defense.
 For instance, the defendant might argue that the alleged victim attacked or threatened to attack the defendant first.

-If you're facing assault and battery charges in Virginia, contact a local criminal defense attorney.
+If you're facing assault and battery charges or malicious or unlawful wounding charges in Virginia, contact a local criminal defense attorney.
 A lawyer can explain the charges and their possible consequences, walk you through how the criminal legal system works, and zealously defend your case.